What can you expect after deworming your dog?

 Different worming products act in different ways.
 You may be surprised to see worms in your dog’s droppings after deworming them, but rest assured that this is normal.
 Some dewormers paralyse and kill the worms, which may be visible in your dog’s faeces after the treatment has started to work.
 While this can be an unpleasant image, it is actually a good thing as it means the worms are no longer living inside your pet!

-If you are concerned about any of the signs your dog is showing following treatment, call Bayer’s Customer Care Line, or your vet.
+If you are concerned about any of the signs your dog is showing following treatment, call our Customer Care Line, or your vet.

 Prevent worms in the long term